hexboy/maven-mirror-tool/README.md

 - `-p 8008:8008`: Maps port 8008 on your host to port 8008 in the container.

 - `-v /your/custom/cache/dir:/home/node/app/local-cache`: Binds the directory /your/custom/cache/dir on your host to /home/node/app/local-cache in the container, allowing the container to store cached artifacts locally.

+- `-v /your/config.local.yml:/home/node/app/config.local.yml`: Binds the file /your/config.local.yml on your host to /home/node/app/config.local.yml in the container, allowing the container to use your custom config file.

 ## Contributing